 – Personal learning (lifelong self-development)

 Be honest and be strict.
 This means to question core believes and it might hurt to admit we were wrong, but it is necessary in order to thrive.
-Look at your business, your work and yourself like an outside consultant or coach.
+Look at your business, your work, and yourself as an outside consultant or coach.

 Become a problem solver.
 This might be one of the most important skills for your career.
 Be solution-oriented and stop the ultimate time-waster called the “blaming game”.
-Stay calm in crisis and don’t get emotional.
+Stay calm in a crisis and don’t get emotional.
 Remember that every crisis is the perfect opportunity to grow.
 There is no progress without problems.
-Brian Tracy gives us a nine step formula to solve problems:
+Brian Tracy gives us a nine-step formula to solve problems:

 – Define the problem clearly